Footprints (poem): Possible 19th century origins

-I could bow cheerfully, and kiss the rod, since Benny was in wiser, safer hands.

-June Hadden Hobbs suggested that the origin of the modern "Footprints" is in Mary B. C. Slade's 1871 hymn "Footsteps of Jesus" as "almost surely the source of the notion that Jesus's footprints have narrative significance that influences the way believers conduct their life stories...it allows Jesus and a believer to inhabit the same space at the same time...Jesus travels the path of the believer, instead of the other way around."
+June Hadden Hobbs suggested that the origin of the modern "Footprints" is in the Mary B. C. Slade hymn "Footsteps of Jesus" (1871) as "almost surely the source of the notion that Jesus's footprints have narrative significance that influences the way believers conduct their life stories...it allows Jesus and a believer to inhabit the same space at the same time...Jesus travels the path of the believer, instead of the other way around."

-A similar argument could be made for Footprints of Jesus by L. B. Thorpe as published in the 1878 The International Lesson Hymnal.
+A similar argument could be made for Footprints of Jesus by L. B. Thorpe as published in the The International Lesson Hymnal (1878).

-Aviv suggests that the source of the modern "Footprints" allegory is the opening paragraph of Charles Haddon Spurgeon's 1880 sermon "The Education of the Sons of God".
+Aviv suggests that the source of the modern "Footprints" allegory is the opening paragraph of the Charles Haddon Spurgeon sermon "The Education of the Sons of God" (1880).
 He wrote:

-"And did you ever walk out upon that lonely desert island upon which you were wrecked, and say, 'I am alone, — alone, — alone, — nobody was ever here before me'?
+And did you ever walk out upon that lonely desert island upon which you were wrecked, and say, "I am alone, — alone, — alone, — nobody was ever here before me"?
 And did you suddenly pull up short as you noticed, in the sand, the footprints of a man?
 I remember right well passing through that experience; and when I looked, lo! it was not merely the footprints of a man that I saw, but I thought I knew whose feet had left those imprints; they were the marks of One who had been crucified, for there was the print of the nails.
-So I thought to myself, 'If he has been here, it is a desert island no longer.'"
+So I thought to myself, "If he has been here, it is a desert island no longer."

 In 1883, an American encyclopedia of hymns by female writers included Jetty Vogel, an English poet.
 Vogel's "At the Portal" follows someone looking at their footprints as they deviate from the proper path.
 Vogel's hymn has an angel's footsteps but lacks the "I carried you" of the modern "Footprints".

-In 1892, the Evening Star ran a short story "Footprints in the Sand" written by Flora Haines Loughead for the Star.
+In 1892, the Evening Star ran a short story "Footprints in the Sand", written by Flora Haines Loughead for the Star.
 The work uses a metaphor for Christ, of a father following footprints in the sand of another's child headed for danger, as he wonders, "Why was it that there was nowhere any sign of a larger footprint to guide the little babyish feet?"

 Possible 20th century origins

-In 1918, Mormon publication The Children's Friend re-published the Loughead piece (credited, but misspelled "Laughead"), ensuring a wider distribution in the western states.
+In 1918, the Mormon publication The Children's Friend re-published the Loughead piece (credited, but misspelled "Laughead"), ensuring a wider distribution in the western states.

 Chicago area poet Lucille Veneklasen frequently submitted poems to the Chicago Tribune in the 1940s and 1950s; one entitled "Footprints" was published in the Tribune in late 1958: